Economic downturn pushes Brazilians into informal economy

 More than half work at farms, building sites and in commerce, either hawking goods on the streets or as door-to-door salespeople.

-They are not counted as unemployed, helping keep the official jobless rate at low levels BRUNR=ECI, but only a quarter make regular contributions to the pension system.
+They are not counted as unemployed, helping keep the official jobless rate at low levels, but only a quarter make regular contributions to the pension system.

 They also pay less in taxes, complicating government efforts to plug a growing budget deficit and keep its investment-grade credit rating.